The World Famous

 The Inn is easily reached being just beside the A30 at Bolventor, midway between Launceston and Bodmin.
-It is the perfect base for exploring the moor and being close to the Cornwall and Devon border it is also a great base for visiting almost anywhere in either county and still be back in time for dinner.
+It is the perfect base for exploring the moor and, being close to the Cornwall and Devon border, it is also a great base for visiting almost anywhere in either county and still be back in time for dinner.

 Click around this website and find out lots more.